 Walk over weighing in western Queensland

-To test this theory, the GrazingFutures project has invested in a WOW system for south-west Queensland.
+To test this theory (using real-time data for decision making), the GrazingFutures project has invested in a WOW system for south-west Queensland.
 The unit has been housed at Echo Hills, located between Roma and Taroom, since November 2018.
 Echo Hills Farming Company livestock managers Anna and Anthony Dunn have been integral in demonstrating the practicalities of the technology to other producers in the region.

 To date, a total of 400 weaner steers, between two trials, have passed over the unit on Echo Hills with the initial trial looking at how real-time data affects the timeliness and accuracy of decisions.
 A second mob of cattle has since been over the scales as well, showing weights throughout a period of destocking due to the continuing drought conditions and low pasture growth.